 Figure 3 presents treatment effects on substitutes for Facebook: substitute news sources and substitute time uses.
+This and the remaining figures use simulated data, as the endline data have not yet been collected.

 IV.C Effects on News and Political Outcomes